 It is hard to learn medicine if you do not go out and try on your skill set.
 Doing a rural rotation allows you to see what rural medicine is like, see some of this beautiful state and experience the breadth of family medicine.
 We send you out into the rural communities of Idaho for R1 year – 2 weeks, R2 and R3 years – 4 weeks

 These allow you to gain more knowledge in ways that help you grow and prepare you for your future practice.
 You have 4 weeks in R2 and R3 year that can be spent away from the program, either for international or job preparation rotations.
-R2 years – 6-9 weeks, R3 year 6-10 weeks
+R2 year – 6 to 8 weeks and in R3 year 6 to 10 weeks

 Longitudinally spread through your three years.
-You will be paired with a community organization to develop a project based on the needs of the community and organization that aligns with your interests needs of the organization.
+You will be paired with a community organization to develop a project based on the needs of the community and organization that aligns with your interests and the needs of the organization.
 Look under the community tab for a list of the organizations with which we are currently partnering.
-1 half day a block throughout residency
+Approximately about 1 half day a block throughout residency.

 St. Luke’s Children’s Hospital